Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Calculating the Kinetic Stress and Compressive Energy Flux: Stochastic Fields and Turbulence

 \subsection{Calculating the flux}

 In the following \Sref{sec: pre K and H}, \ref{sec: Strong turb}, and \ref{sec: Weak Turb}, we consider the effect of magnetic shear in presence of stochastic fields.
-We'll calculate the kinetic stress and compressive energy flux in detail.
+We shall calculate the kinetic stress and compressive energy flux in detail.
 Sheared magnetic field geometry is used to clarify aspects of the competition between acoustic pulse decorrelation at rate $k_z c_s$ and turbulent scattering, with rate $k_\perp^2 D_T$, and its implication for the structure of the fluxes.
 Attention here is focused on the interplay of different terms in the expressions for $K$ and $H$.

-The second term in the denominator of the response function in \Eref{eq: bp_1} and \eref{eq: bu_1} can be approximated as $ k_z^2 c_s^2 = (k_y x /L_s)^2 c_s^2, $ where $L_s$ the is magnetic shear length such that $1/L_s = q^\prime r_0/q^2 R_0$, $q^\prime \equiv dq/dx$, $q$ is the safety factor, and $x$ is the \textit{distance from the resonant surface of the perturbation}---i.e. $x = r -r_{m,n}$, where $m$, $n$ are the poloidal and toroidal mode numbers, respectively.
+The second term in the denominator of the response function in \Eref{eq: bp_1} and \eref{eq: bu_1} can be approximated as $ k_z^2 c_s^2 = (k_y x /L_s)^2 c_s^2, $ where $L_s$ the is magnetic shear length such that $1/L_s = q^\prime r_0/q^2 R_0$, $q^\prime \equiv dq/dx$, $q$ is the safety factor, and $x$ is the \textit{distance from the resonant surface of the perturbation} --- i.e. $x = r -r_{m,n}$, where $m$, $n$ are the poloidal and toroidal mode numbers, respectively.
 We decompose \Eref{eq: bp_1} into two parts

 The spectral sum relevant to this shear effect is $\sum\limits_{k_y,k_z}$.
-The radial structure is accounted for by a box function $F(x/w_k)$ for the magnetic perturbation intensity, which we further analyze in the following paragraph.
+The radial structure is accounted for by the introduction of a box function $F(x/w_k)$ for the magnetic perturbation intensity, which we further analyze in the following paragraph.
 We approximate the discrete summation $\sum \limits_{k_yk_z}$ by a continuous integral:

 By using $n = m/q$ and $dn = |m| q^\prime dx/q^2$, we have